Gibbs sampling for mixtures in order of appearance: the ordered allocation sampler: Proof of Theorem 1

 which proves $(\theta_i)$ is exchangeable.
 Finally, by de Finetti's theorem we know that directing random measure of $(\theta_i)$ is given by

-and by \emph{2.i} and \emph{2.ii} we conclude
+and by \emph{i} and \emph{ii} we conclude

-\begin{remark} The sufficiency of Lemma \ref{lem:peppf}, which we require to prove \emph{2} $\Rightarrow$ \emph{1}, can be easily derived using the implication \emph{1} $\Rightarrow$ \emph{2}, thus provide a self-contained proof of Theorem \ref{theo:rep_sss}.
-Namely, in the context of Lemma \ref{lem:peppf} let $(\tp_j)$ be invariant under size-biased permutations, and let $(p'_j) = (p'_1,\ldots,p'_{m'})$ be any sequence of weights whose size-biased permutations distribute like $(\tp_j)$.
+\begin{remark} The sufficiency of Lemma \ref{lem:peppf}, which we require to prove the necessity of Theorem 1, can be easily derived using the sufficiency of Theorem 1, thus provide a self-contained proof of Theorem 1.
+Namely, in the context of Lemma \ref{lem:peppf} let $(\tp_j)$ be invariant under size-biased permutations, and let $(p'_j) = (p'_1,\ldots,p'_{m'})$ be any sequence of weights whose size-biased permutation has the law of $(\tp_j)$.
 Then we can construct a species sampling model $P' = \sum_{j=1}^{m'} p'_j \delta_{x'_j}$ over a Borel space $(\X,\B(\X))$ and a species sampling sequence $(\theta'_i)$ driven by $P'$.
-As \emph{1} $\Rightarrow$ \emph{2} in Theorem 1, we get that for every $n \geq 1$,
+By the sufficiency of Theorem 1, we get that for every $n \geq 1$,

-where $(\tx'_j)$ are the distinct values that $(\theta'_i)$ exhibits in order of appearance, and $(\tp'_j)$ is some size-biased permutation of $(p'_j)$.
+where $(\tx'_j)$ are the distinct values that $(\theta'_i)$ exhibits in order of appearance, and $(\tp'_j)$ denotes the size-biased permutation of $(p'_j)$.
 Now, let $\Pi'_n$ be the random partition of $[n]$ generated by the random equivalence relation $i \sim j$ if and only if $\theta'_i = \theta'_j$.
 Then, by construction $\Pi'_n$ is exchangeable, and a simple counting argument, using \eqref{eq:theta_peppf}, yields